13 Best Paintings at the Prado Museum

 This is what Goya depicted in one of his greatest works.
 The painting of The Firing Squad of the 3rd of May is considered the first great contemporary work as it has no similar precedents and gave way to styles such as romanticism.

-The painting of the executions of May 3rd served as inspiration to authors such as Picasso, who was based on this work to paint his famous Guernica.
+The painting of the May 3rd Firing Squ ad served as inspiration to authors such as Picasso, who used this work as the basis for his famous Guernica.

 4. Las meninas, by Diego Velázquez